 The speeds are good enough for most users, and the pricing on TV bundles provides good value — particularly for family homes that need a little bit of everything from sports to children’s programming.

 If the pricing is too high for your situation, you’re probably looking at DSL as an alternative.
-Use our address search tool below to see exactly what your “plan B” is, and check out the competition.
+Make sure to find out if you have a “plan B” is, and check out the competition.
 Thanks to Mediacom’s 60-day satisfaction guarantee, you can always switch if you don’t like it after all.

 Jessica Sims is a technology blogger and broadband industry veteran.
 Her background as an administrator and customer support employee for a major ISP informs her passion for helping consumers understand their service options.